Impacts to Air and community

 There will probably also be some release of sulfur dioxide (read about sulfur dioxide here)

 Plant Accident consequences

-This major industrial facility will store 13,000 tons of molten sulfur.
+This major industrial facility could store roughly 13,000 tons of molten sulfur.
 Molten sulfur will be burned here.
 An uncontrolled fire in storage could release enormous quantities of toxic chemicals.
-According to the Plan of Operations, Chlorine gas, and Hydrogen Sulfide gas will be used in processing (these gasses are highly toxic and both have historically been used in chemical warfare).
+According to the Plan of Operations, Chlorine gas, and Hydrogen Sulfide gas will be used in processing (these gasses are highly toxic).

-A fire or any other major accident would pose significant risks to the Community
+A fire or any other major accident could pose significant risks to the Community

 It appears the Tailings pile will be a chemical Dump

 Enormous quantities of chemicals are going to be hauled into our community.
 It appears that the tailings pile will be a defacto dump for chemicals.
 It also appears that many of the chemicals dumped will have entirely originated outside of the mine site, (now in different chemical forms).
 It appears as though millions of tons of imported chemical compounds will be dumped over the life of the mine.

 Even usable compounds such as gypsum and epsom salts will be dumped rather than recycled into usable products, (see the FEIS click here).

 "The unleached clay solids and the solids generated during acid leaching, primarily gypsum, will be removed by pressure filtration prior to being conveyed to the CTFS for disposal."
 POO page 47